 - Application The application or application library executing on the compute resource.
-May also include run-time components running in user space. - Monitor and Control Cluster management or Reliability Availability and Serviceability (RAS) systems, for example. - Operating System Linux or specialized Light Weight Kernels which are found on HPC platforms and potentially portions of run-time systems. - User The user of the HPC platform. - Resource Manager This can include work load managers, schedulers, allocators and even portions of run-time systems. - Administrator The system administrator or HPC platform manager. - HPCS Manager The individual or individuals responsible for managing policy for the HPC platform, for example. - Accounting Individual or software that produces reports of metrics for the HPC platform.
+May also include run-time components running in user space. - Monitor and Control Cluster management or Reliability Availability and Serviceability (RAS) systems, for example. - Operating System Linux or specialized Light Weight Kernels which are found on HPC platforms and potentially portions of run-time systems. - User The user of the HPC facility, typically using one platform but potentially using multiple platforms. - Resource Manager This can include work load managers, schedulers, allocators and even portions of run-time systems. - Administrator The system administrator or HPC facility/platform manager. - HPCS Manager The individual or individuals responsible for managing policy for the HPC facility and platforms, for example. - Accounting Individual or software that produces reports of metrics for the HPC facility and associated platforms.